Last updated on by

-Now, in our courses, even in our free online mini-course, we do use video in every lesson.
+Now, in our courses, even in our free online lessons, we do use video in every lesson.
 But the videos are short, most are under two minutes.
 They aren't there to follow along with, but to give you an overall idea of how the movements flow.
 The videos are just the STARTING POINT for learning tai chi, not the focus.
 They are the appetizers, not the main course.

 You see, to get the most health, stress relief, and chi benefits from your Tai Chi practice, we really don't want you follow along with us.
 We want you exploring your mind, your body, and your energy system, and following along is not the right way to go about that.